superagent-ai/superagent/README.md

 1. **SDKs** (Python & TypeScript) - Validate actions directly in your app without running the proxy
 2. **Proxy** (Node.js & Rust) - Route requests through a secure reverse proxy with runtime protection
+3. **CLI** - Command-line interface for managing and interacting with Superagent

 ## Quick Start